alainbindele/NotificamyBackend/README.md

 - **Database Integration**: MySQL database with JPA/Hibernate
 - **Validation**: Comprehensive input validation and sanitization
 - **Logging**: Structured logging for monitoring and debugging
+- **Query Management**: Complete CRUD operations for notification queries
+- **Multi-language Support**: Works with prompts in any natural language

 ## Authentication